KrutzOtrem/Shin-s-Overlays/README.md

 All overlays are designed for native scaling, except for those made for home consoles.
 In that case, please use aspect ratio scaling instead.

+## Font

+For these four themes, I’m using the Medodica Regular font, and I highly recommend it!

+To install it, simply download the font file and drag it into the root of your SD card.
+Alternatively, you can navigate through the folders until you find font1.ttf, then drag it into .system/res/.

 ## Specific Configuration